dr-cs/course-tools/README.md

 ```

 Now you have an HTML class schedule that you can publish on the web.
 Every time you want to chagne the course -- like adjusting for snow days, etc -- just edit the schedule file and re-run `render_schedule.py`.
 Much easier than messing with HTML code directly.

+I use [Bootstrap](http://getbootstrap.com/) to style my class web sites and [Jekyll](https://jekyllrb.com/) to generate the web sites from Markdown and HTML sources, so I have appropriate Bootstrap CSS and Jekyll headers in my HTML templates.

 ## The Course JSON File